OliverKurz/windows-10-theme-collection/README.md

 7. Install the fonts included in the "files\fonts" folder.
-This is another important step (sometimes people forget).
+This is an important step people sometimes forget.
 Type `ctrl+a` then rc + click "install" with "no" and "do this for all current items" clicked.

 8. Merge the reg files in "files\rc_context_menu" so that it's possible to switch themes from the desktop rc menu, and remove the immersive context menus that are present by default in the explorer rc menu.

 9. Merge the system metrics for the theme you intend to run included in the "files\system_metrics" folder so your window frames will be custom sized and custom fonts will display in their intended locations.
 You can safely overwrite the settings for a custom system metrics file by merging another.
 + **logout or reboot.**

 10. Cut/paste the contents of "themes" into your themes folder (in my experience this has always been "C:\Windows\Resources\Themes").
-I had to remove the sounds and have only one wallpaper in the theme folders to limit the download size.
-Apply your theme via "Control Panel -> Personalization" from the desktop right click options "Personalize (classic) -> Theme Settings".
+I had to remove the sounds and have only one wallpaper per theme to limit the download size.
+Apply your theme via "Control Panel -> Personalization" from the desktop rc menu "Personalize (classic) -> Theme Settings".

 **I take no responsibility for anyone that bricks their system, use custom themes at your own risk!!**

 Theme Showcase
 --------------
 #### Alienware HQ Gold by designfjotten:
 ![Alienware](https://github.com/OliverKurz/windows-10-theme-collection/raw/master/images/Alienware_HQ_Gold_Preview.png)
 Imported from theme: [Alienware HQ GOLD Windows 7 Theme](http://virtualcustoms.net/showthread.php/78050-Alienware-HQ-GOLD-Windows-7-Theme)

-#### AMD Experience the Revolution by razorsedge:
+#### AMD Experience the Revolution by Razorsedge:
 ![AMD](https://github.com/OliverKurz/windows-10-theme-collection/raw/master/images/AMD_Experience_the_Revolution_Preview.png)
 Imported from theme: [Revolution: The AMD Theme Mastering Works](http://virtualcustoms.net/showthread.php/73787-Revolution-The-AMD-Theme-Mastering-Works)

-#### Annihilation by razorsedge:
+#### Annihilation by Razorsedge:
 ![Annihilation](https://github.com/OliverKurz/windows-10-theme-collection/raw/master/images/Annihilation_Preview.png)
 Imported from theme: [Annihilation Mastering Works](http://virtualcustoms.net/showthread.php/73238-Annihilation-Mastering-Works)